-WordPress is arguably the most popular content management system out there today.
-The fact that28.9% of all websites on the internet are powered by WordPress should give you a fair hint at its massive popularity and adoption.
+Crawl WordPress, is arguably the most popular content management system out there today.
+The fact that 28.9% of all websites on the internet are powered by WordPress should give you a fair hint at its massive popularity and adoption.
 Although it’s primarily a blogging CMS, its versatility allows for building literally any kind of website you can imagine.

 Having taken up countless projects where our clients wanted to extract data from WordPress blogs, we already have a clear idea about the nuances of this niche and decided to create a dedicated solution to crawl WordPress blogs.

 Our all new WordPress scraper is a dynamic solution that can Crawl WordPress blog data from majority of blogs running on WordPress in an automated manner.
 It can understand the various data fields within a WordPress blog and automatically pull them, thanks to the powerful machine learning algorithm that powers the crawler.

 Yes, we incorporated some serious machine learning capabilities into this WordPress scraper to achieve the level of accuracy and automation that it’s capable of.

 With our years of expertise in the field of web crawling, we have enough sites at our disposal to train a machine learning algorithm that can mimic our engineers in the site setup aspect.
 While our engineers manually dig into the code to find the right fields and classes associated with them to set up the crawler for custom web crawling projects, here, the machine learning component effortlessly handles the field identification process for WordPress blogs.